wallacebrf/Synology-to-TrueNAS/README.md

 RUN docker-php-ext-install mysqli pdo pdo_mysql gd zip
 ```

 as of this writting, this file is using PHP 8.1 which will stop being supported in a <a href="https://www.php.net/supported-versions">few months</a>.
-PHP version 8.4 is available (as of 5/16/2025) and the line `FROM php:8.1-fpm` would have to change to `FROM php:8.4-fpm` and the stack would have to be re-launched.
+PHP version 8.4 is available (as of 5/16/2025) and the line `FROM php:8.1-fpm` would have to change to `FROM php:8.4-fpm`.
+After making the changes to the file, the stack will have to be removed, and the option to remove images checked.
+Then recreate the stack and the new version of PHP and or the updated extensions wil be instaled.

 <div id="DIUN"></div>